Consultant Biographies

 Sarah Yukiko Ng is a fiction writer and educator.
 She studied political science and creative writing in the Dual BA Program Between Columbia University and Sciences Po.
 She completed an MFA at Columbia's School of the Arts, where she was an Undergraduate Writing Fellow, teaching a beginning fiction workshop.
 She has also taught creative writing at a nonprofit on the Upper West Side and worked in writing centers at various other universities in New York City.
 Specialties: American literature, Asian American studies, creative writing, fiction, international relations, University Writing.
 Languages: English.

-Dr. Sue Mendelsohn is the director of the Writing Center and the Associate Director of Columbia's Undergraduate Writing Program.
-She's taught writing and rhetorical theory for two decades and is co-author with Aaron Ritzenberg of the writing handbook How Scholars Write (Oxford 2021).
-Her research uncovers the history of writing instruction for African-American college students during the Jim Crow era.
+I'm the director of the Writing Center and the Associate Director of Columbia's Undergraduate Writing Program.
+I've taught writing and rhetorical theory for two decades and am co-author with Aaron Ritzenberg of the writing handbook How Scholars Write (Oxford 2021).
+My research uncovers the history of writing instruction for African-American college students during the Jim Crow era.
+I'm a native English speaker and a Spanish and Italian learner.
 Specialties: University Writing, dissertation writing, research, the writing process strategies, personal statements, and application materials.
-Languages: English.

 Specialties